page_title_detailed

 CTC tests are not the same as ctDNA tests:

-• CTC tests look for cancer cells that broke away from a tumor.
+• CTC tests can look for whole cancer cells that broke away from a tumor to predict whether cancer may be growing or spreading.

 general_content